holycrap872/ucls-ms-intro-to-cs/CourseMaterials/00_introduction/01_program_humans/assessment.md

     - An input driven series of decisions.
     - A series of special words that are associated with actions.
     - A binary language for talking to a digital, electronic computer.
 4. Why, in a modern context, do we prefer electronic computers over human computers?
-Select the two answers that apply.
+Select the **two answers** that apply.
     - Electronic computers are more precise
     - Electronic computers are faster
     - Electronic computers are more friendly
     - Electronic computers are more creative
+5. What is the most important skill for writing good computer programs?
+    - Being able to break problems into smaller steps
+    - Being good at math
+    - Being able to type quickly
+    - Having the latest and most expensive computer